 If the TSN/TSO conversions for the logbook entry are configured differently than the aircraft (or logbook level equipment), the timer configuration mismatch warning will be displayed.
 Click to review the mismatch and adjust accordingly.

 The timer values with the corresponding "Since New" or "Since Overhaul" values will be printed at the top of the PDF logbook entry.

 Quantum MX will include all timers in printed logbook entries.
 To remove a timer from the printable logbook entry, clear the timer value.

-- Edit a logbook entry.
+- Browse to a logbook entry.